M0nkeyFl0wer/linux-smarter-phone-experiment/README.md

 2. **LSP-Android**: Custom Android ROM with deep system integration
 ### 📱 Personal Mission
-**I'm documenting my journey of transforming my personal OnePlus 7 Pro into a Linux Smart(er) Phone!**
+**I'm documenting my journey of transforming my personal OnePlus 7 Pro into a Linux Smart(er) Phone**

 I'll be:
 - 📝 Installing and testing on an older phone and using it daily